turingschool/md_launch_curriculum/lessons/mod1/IntroToIDE.md

 ![](/images/Mod1/ideanddebugging/ChooseANewProject.png)

-We will choose the framework we want to use - .NET 6.0, and click `Create`.
+We will choose the framework we want to use - `.NET 6.0`, and click `Create`.

 ![](/images/Mod1/ideanddebugging/ChooseFrameworkCreate.png)

-Lastly, we will give our project a name, 'HelloWorld'.
+Lastly, we will give our project a name, `HelloWorld`.
 We can leave the project in the suggested folder, and let the solution name autocomplete.

 ![](/images/Mod1/ideanddebugging/NewProjectName.png)